-This review is of Shameless Ecstasy, a standalone from May 1989 by Thea Devine.
+This review is of Shameless Ecstasy by Thea Devine, a standalone from Zebra Historical Romance, published in May 1989.

-As part of Cade’s revenge plan, he and Sarianna become lovers, who are caught by Vesta and Rex in a compromising position.
+As part of Cade’s revenge plan, he and Sarianna become lovers, whom Vesta and Rex catch in a compromising position.
 Despite Rex’s objections, he agrees to let Sarianna and Cade marry.

-In the end, Vesta tries to kill Sarianna but is stopped by Cade.
-He and Sarianna reconcile and have their Happily Ever After.
+Ultimately, Vesta tries to kill Sarianna, but Cade stops her.
+He and Sarianna reconcile and get their Happily Ever After.

 As mentioned, the love scenes are pretty good.
 They’re mildly descriptive and fairly erotic.